-- OpenText^{} RightFax^{} Connect is a cloud service that eliminates the need for fax channels and telephone lines for RightFax and RightFax Express implementations.
+• OpenTextTM RightFaxTM Connect is a cloud service that eliminates the need for fax channels and telephone lines for RightFax and RightFax Express implementations.
 RightFax or RightFax Express with RightFax Connect is a hybrid fax solution with outsourced telephony.
-This is the perfect option for organizations that need the enterprise-class capabilities of RightFax or the SMB features of RightFax Express, but want to remove the complexity of integrating their telephone network with their fax server software. - OpenText[®] XM Fax[®] is an enterprise-grade solution that can be tailored to meet the needs of businesses of all sizes.
-It can be deployed on premises, in the cloud, or as a hybrid solution.
-With XM Fax, employees can easily and securely fax from their workstations, email, business applications, mobile devices, or multi-function printers (MFPs), integrating with and streamlining workflows across the entire organization.
+This is the perfect option for organizations that need the enterprise-class capabilities of RightFax or the SMB features of RightFax Express and want to remove the complexity of integrating their telephone network with their fax server software.

-Fax as a Service solution
+Fax as a Service solutions

-OpenText^{} Fax2Mail^{} is an enterprise cloud fax service for organizations seeking a rapid and cost-effective deployment.
-OpenText cloud fax services eliminates the cost, complexity, hardware, and software associated with supporting fax machines, servers, and telephony.
+• OpenTextTM Fax2MailTM is an enterprise cloud fax service for organizations seeking a rapid and cost-effective deployment.
+OpenText cloud fax services eliminates the cost, complexity and hardware and software associated with supporting fax machines, servers and telephony.